isabella232/drawIT/README.md

 - badgepencolor = not currently enabled
 - badgebgcolor = not currently enabled
 - icon = name of icon as defined in IBM Design Center
-- direction = horizontal or vertical - not currently enabled
 - fontname = IBM Plex Sans fonts
 - fontsize = numeric value, defaults to 14